Why Welcoming Older Age, Can Be an Option

 Mr. Nathan Lasher's Feedback

 Life is also about utilizing the past to shape our futures.
-Can’t say all escapism is about ignoring stuff.
+I can’t say all escapism is about ignoring stuff.
 A huge part of the future falls on being aware of where you are at.
 Taking a self inventory so to speak....
 Any thought I have I will utilize my past to determine its validity....
 Do you not increase your human capital through learning new things?